Optimal linear Bernoulli factories for small mean problems: Introduction

 Moreover, the same work showed that this running time is the best possible up to a constant.
-It was shown in~\cite{hubertoappearb} that any Bernoulli factory (to first order) must use on average at least $0.04C \epsilon^{-1}$ coin flips.
-It remains an open what the best constants for the lower and upper bounds are.
+Specifically, in~\cite{hubertoappearb} it was shown that that any Bernoulli factory (to first order) must use on average at least $0.04C \epsilon^{-1}$ coin flips.
+It remains an open question what the best constants for the lower and upper bounds are, although there is strong reason to believe (see Section~\ref{SEC:lower}) that on average at least $C$ flips (to first order) are necessary to generate a $Cp$ coin.